 SMB protocol is that makes your Windows computers to share files between each other.
 Vimu Player is able to see shared directories of your Windows PC and play video files from them.

 Depending on your home network configuration, there are two ways to add your SMB share:

 The most simple way is to go Network lookup.
 There is a chance that your server will appear under SMB header.
 You will see the Add Windows share dialog.
 All you need here is to provide the name of the tab (anything really).
 Also, if your share is password protected, fill username and password fields.
-Than press OK.
+In most cases you need to keep SMB2 checkbox selected.
+Then press OK.
 Your share should be accessible now by clicking the tab.

 If you can not see any found Windows shares, things become more complicated.
 You should determine a hostname of your pc (something like MYPC in Windows) or better the IP address of your PC.
 Then click Add Windows share manually....
 You will see the same dialog described in the way #1.
 Fill the name of your share and put hostname or IP address of your PC into smb:// field.
 Again, if your share is password protected, fill username and password.